 You will find more details of our flu vaccination plans plus lots of useful information about the types of flu vaccine for different age groups and answers to frequently asked questions under the ‘NEWS’ tab, or click here.

 23 April --- NOW LIVE!
-A new way to contact Caddington Surgery : "Engage Consult"
+A new way to contact Caddington Surgery : our Online GP Services "Engage Consult"

-With Covid-19 meaning we can only see patients in the surgery if absolutely necessary, we'd urge you to use Engage Consult, our online consultation system.
+With Covid-19 meaning we can only see patients in the surgery if absolutely necessary, we'd urge you to use our online consultation system, Engage Consult.
 Simply click on the ONLINE GP SERVICES link above to start.
-The first time you use it you will need to register using your email address.
+The first time you use it you will need to sign up for the service using your email address.

 You can tell us about your problem and request medical advice - or ask an admin question - and we’ll respond usually within three hours if the request is submitted before 4pm the same day on our usual practice working days of Monday - Friday.

 At the moment demand may mean this could take longer so please don't contact us until the following day if we haven't responded to you, unless you are getting worse.